 - includes an increase of \$760,000 in inflation related expenses such as utilities, stormwater, contractors, and parts for Facilities. - Public Safety is Police, Fire, Regional Dispatch and Building. - \$17-\$19 million a year is spent on school costs not within the FPS Education line item.
 Tri-County/Aggie are included.
-Education line item pays for School employee benefits.
-School employee benefits are NOT included in the Benefits/Insurance section.

-Expenditures Slide 2: Overall Summary Chart
+Expenditures Slide 2: Discretionary Spending